DavidCRicardo/InventorySystemCPP/readme.md

 Tooltips will show you if it's whorthy or not to equip one item by displaying the difference on stats.
 <img src="imgs/tooltips.png" alt="Dynamic Tooltip">

+The project is compatible with Windows and Android.

 ### Controls
 WASD : To move <br>
 I : Open Inventory <br>